Get Help For Wage Levies

 The average person is unprepared for the maze of tax laws that allow the IRS to garnish a maximum when it comes to an employee’s earnings.
 That is why it is essential to retain the services of a professional who is equally educated about the tax laws.
 It is important to not wait to retain a professional tax attorney until their problems become unmanageable, because when you wait, then you are dealing with increased penalties and interest assessed by the IRS.

 As a local Sarasota Tax Attorney concentrating in IRS Problem Resolution, I can help end your IRS wage garnishment.
-Please call the Law Office of Mary E King for your free consultation at 941.906.7585.
+Please call the Law Office of Mary E King today at 941.906.7585.

 More On IRS Wage Garnishment